 Student Medical Laboratory Technician Programme

 The programme commences in February each year.
-Positions are advertised internally within PathCare and on the PathCare website in September/October of the year preceding commencement.
+Positions are advertised internally within PathCare and on the PathCare website.
 Entry criteria for this Academy programme includes a grade 12 pass with mathematics and science and/or biology.
 Selection includes pre-interview testing and panel interviews.
 Successful candidates are paid an allowance and are employed on a two-year contract during their studies at the PathCare Academy.
-Each year, the Academy is also increasing its number of candidates recruited for/from various locations in South Africa and Namibia in order to help address the skills shortages affecting various areas.
+Each year, the Academy is also increasing its number of candidates recruited for/from various locations in South Africa, and Namibia, in order to help address the skills shortages affecting various areas.